S/2021 N 1: Orbit

-Irregular satellites of Jupiter (red), Saturn (green), Uranus (magenta) and Neptune (blue; including Triton at the top left), plotted by distance from their planet (semi-major axis) in the horizontal axis and orbital inclination in the vertical axis.
-The semi-major axis values are expressed as a fraction of the planet's Hill sphere's radius, while the inclination is expressed in degrees from the ecliptic.
-The relative sizes of moons are indicated by the size of their symbols, and the Sao and Neso groups of Neptunian moons are labeled.
+Irregular satellites of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (degrees with respect to ecliptic).
+S/2021 N 1 is the farthest irregular moon of Neptune (the rightmost blue diamond).
 Data as of February 2024.

 S/2021 N 1 is an irregular moon of Neptune, since it has a distant, highly elliptical, and highly inclined orbit.
 Irregular moons are loosely bound by Neptune's gravity because of their great distance from the planet, so their orbits are frequently perturbed by the gravity of the Sun and other planets.
 This results in significant changes in the orbits of irregular moons over short periods of time, so a simple Keplerian elliptical orbit cannot accurately describe the long-term orbital motions of irregular moons.
-Namely, during a 800-year time span from 1600 to 2400, S/2021 N 1's semi-major axis fluctuates between 49 and 53 e6km, eccentricity between 0.32 and 0.70, and inclination between 129° and 139°.
+Namely, during an 800-year time span from 1600 to 2400, S/2021 N 1's semi-major axis fluctuates between 49 and 53 e6km, eccentricity between 0.32 and 0.70, and inclination between 129° and 139°.
 For this reason, proper or average orbital elements are used to describe the long-term orbits of irregular moons more accurately, since these are calculated by averaging out the perturbed orbit over a long period of time.